ADD CONDITION

 Lactation Use

-If you are breastfeeding or planning to breastfeed, it's important to note that the drug insert does not provide specific information about the use of this medication during nursing.
-This means there is no detailed guidance on how the medication may affect your milk production or your nursing infant.
+If you are breastfeeding or planning to breastfeed, it's important to be aware that there is no specific information available regarding the use of this medication during nursing.
+This means that the effects on breast milk production and the nursing infant are not clearly defined.

-As always, it's best to consult with your healthcare provider for personalized advice regarding any medications you may be considering while breastfeeding.
-They can help you weigh the benefits and risks based on your individual situation.
+As always, it's best to consult with your healthcare provider about any medications you are considering while breastfeeding to ensure the safety and well-being of both you and your baby.

 Pediatric Use